prataprc/goparsec/astquery.md

 specification:

-* Name name of the node, node names are case-insensitive, should begin with english alphabet, and contain only alphnanumeric characters.
+* Name name of the node, node names are case-insensitive, should begin with English alphabet, and contain only alphanumeric characters.
-* Any number of `attributes` attached to a node, node attributes are case-insensitive, should begin with english alphabet, and contain only alphnanumeric characters.
+* Any number of `attributes` attached to a node, node attributes are case-insensitive, should begin with English alphabet, and contain only alphanumeric characters.

 **node name**